roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Next steps are:-

-1. Disconnect live Controller from my home system and replace with the 'test' controller (SLR2) along with the thermostat (SLT2)
+1. Disconnect live Controller from my home system and replace with the 'test' controller (SLR2) along with the thermostat (SLT2) - Done 31st Dec 2020

 2. Once disconnected.
 My current Controller and newer style thermostat will be reset then paired with my zigbee network to become a new test system.
-I am interested to find if there are any differences (functional and/or firmware) between older style Hive thermostat (SLT2) and newer style thermostat.
+I am interested to find if there are any differences (functional and/or firmware) between older style Hive thermostat (SLT2) and newer style thermostat - In Progress 31st Dec 2020

-Watch this space :)